 Atlas + ZoomInfo: A Dynamic Duo

 To achieve this, we considered several data providers as potential partners, but in the end, ZoomInfo won out.
-Through our partnership, we’re excited to bring the cleanest, most accurate and most comprehensive contact data directly into Atlas.
+Through our partnership, we’re excited to bring the cleanest, most accurate and most comprehensive commercial services contact data directly into Atlas.

 - Properties: vertical type, age, square footage, permit history, previous contractors, building owner, sales date

 - Companies: tenant names, website, direct phone

 - Contacts: name, role, direct phone, email, social media